mendix/docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 | Moose    | 24.6  |

 #### : (Division)

 Divides left from the right `expression`.
 Supports both integer and float division.
 In case of integer division, the remainder is discarded.

 #### % (Modulo)

 Returns the remainder of division.
-Behaviour is database dependent when one of the operands is of type `DECIMAL`.
+Behavior is database dependent when one of the operands is of type `DECIMAL`.

 {{% alert color="info" %}}